Who might consider lithium orotate?

 In 20 minutes of looking, I could not find much about aspartate as a loose ion.
 In the small amounts that you’d get from lithium aspartate, it might be the same “drop in the bucket” as with carbonate, because it’s an amino acid, we eat it in protein all the time.

 But cysteine is an amino acid also, and it quite clearly has effects on mood and anxiety (read about n-acetylcysteine, the more absorbable form).
-So again, just like the orotate approach, once you leave prescription lithium carbonate, with which we have nearly 50 years of experience, we’re in unexplored territory, as best I can tell.
+So again, just like the orotate approach, once you leave prescription lithium carbonate, with which we have nearly 50 years of experience, you’re in unexplored territory, as best I can tell.

 Yes, there are other products out there like potassium aspartate.
 But I did not come up with known, tested, routinely used medications that use aspartate (I could be missing them, there could be many I don’t know about).